apache/airflow-site/landing-pages/site/content/en/blog/implementing-stable-API-for-Apache-Airflow.md

 API utils module.
 This was later refactored and thankfully, [Kamil](https://github.com/mik-laj) implemented a decorator that allowed us to have cleaner code on the views while using this function.

-We later tried using `rfc3339-validator` whose license is compatible with Apache 2.0 licence but later discarded this because with our custom date parser we were able to use duration and not just date times.
+Then we tried using `rfc3339-validator` whose license is compatible with Apache 2.0 licence but later discarded this because with our custom date parser we were able to use duration and not just date times.